IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 There are a number of circumstances in which the list is not exhaustive.
 The simplest is when the round-robin does not return all addresses.
-This is routinely done by geographical DNS load balancing systems.
+This is routinely done by geographical DNS load balancing systems: only the addresses that the balancing system wishes to be used are returned.

 It can also happen if there are more addresses than will conveniently fit into a DNS reply.
 The reply will be marked as truncated.
 (If DNSSEC resolution will be done, then the entire RR must be retrieved over TCP (or using a larger EDNS(0) size) before being validated)